2011 Oklahoma earthquake: Damage

 Early reports indicated that U.S. Route 62 had "buckled" in three locations and that several nearby homes had major damage and there were also numerous reports of broken windows and other minor damage, mostly to residences.
 Some local residents reported minor masonry damage and a chimney collapsed at one residence, while a few residents near the epicenter reported a noise which sounded like thunder in the distance as the earthquake struck.
 The Oklahoma Department of Emergency Management reported that two people suffered minor injuries, 14 homes had various levels of damage, and that Benedictine Hall at St. Gregory's University in Shawnee had one turret collapse and two others damaged, forcing the closure of the building.

-Sandra and Gary Ladra of Prague, suffered physical injuries and damages to their home, during the earthquake.
+Sandra and Gary Ladra of Prague, suffered physical injuries and damage to their home, during the earthquake.
 They sued Spess Oil and Old Dominion, LLC, for compensation.
 In July 2017, Spess came to a confidential settlement in the case, which was before the Oklahoma Supreme Court.